MACE: A Flexible Framework for Membership Privacy Estimation in Generative Models: Background

 where $\eta(x):=\prob(Y=1|\cA(X)=\cA(x))$ and $t_\ell\in (0,1)$ is a constant depending on the metric $\ell$, when the marginal distribution of $X$ is absolutely continuous with respect to the dominating measure on $\cX$ \citep{koyejo2014consistent}.
-For the rest of this paper, we assume the above condition always holds.
 It is worth noting that the Bayes optimal classifier for the generalized metric can only be approximated in practical scenarios, due to the lack of closed-form expressions of $\eta(x)$ and $t_\ell$.